Chace-Berry/Alterion/documentation/architecture.md

 ## 🔮 Future Architecture Plans

-### Phase 7: LLVM Backend
+### Phase 7: Direct to metal
-- Replace custom code generation with LLVM
+- Replace custom code generation directly to cpu and hardware
 - Enable advanced optimizations
 - Support for more target architectures